Sargun2905/Marketing-Campaign-Analysis/README.md

 ## Conclusion
 This project demonstrates how data analysis and clustering can be applied to real-world marketing datasets to improve ad campaign efficiency.
 By understanding customer behavior, businesses can refine their strategies, increase conversion rates, and maximize ROAS.

+## Credits

+This project was initially created in R by [Chris Bow](https://www.kaggle.com/code/chrisbow/an-introduction-to-facebook-ad-analysis-using-r) and has been converted to Python by [Sargun Singh].
+Special thanks to the original creator for their contributions.

+## Dataset

+The dataset used for this project is publicly available on Kaggle.
+You can access it here: [Kaggle Dataset Link](https://www.kaggle.com/code/chrisbow/an-introduction-to-facebook-ad-analysis-using-r/input)